-After serving nearly 10 years on death row in Oklahoma for crimes he didn’t commit, Robert Miller was proven innocent through DNA testing and released in 1998.
+After serving nearly 10 years on death row in Oklahoma for crimes he didn’t commit, Robert Lee Miller, Jr. was proven innocent through DNA testing and released in 1998.

 On September 3, 1986 an 83-year old woman was found raped and murdered in her apartment in northwest Oklahoma City.
 Four months later, in an apartment across the street, police discovered another woman, 90 years old, raped and murdered.

 A stain believed to be semen was collected by police from one crime scene.
 Blood, hair and saliva samples were discovered at the other victim’s home.

 Based on serology tests from both crime scenes, investigators believed the perpetrator was a secretor with type A blood (a secretor is a person whose blood type can be determined from other body fluids).
 Further testing of the crime scene evidence revealed an allotype profile that was attributed to the perpetrator.
 An allotype is a genetic marker associated with the human immune system.
 The lab report indicated that the allotype result from the evidence occurred with more frequency in the African-American population.
 The report went on to erroneously suggest that this meant there was a high likelihood that the perpetrator was African American (racial statistics about the distribution of certain genetic markers do not correlate to a prediction of the likelihood of the perpetrator’s race).
 Based on this faulty assumption, police focused their search on African-American men.